zfnconsulting/alpaca/README.md

   - `max_options_trading_level` (optional): A number representing the maximum options trading level.
   - `pdt_check` (optional): A string representing the pattern day trader check.
   - `ptp_no_exception_entry` (optional): A string representing the pre-trade plan no exception entry.

+### `getMarketCalendarinfo(param?: GetMarketCalendarinfo)`

+Retrieves market calendar information within a specified date range.

+- `param` (optional): An object containing parameters for retrieving market calendar information.
+  - `start` (optional): A string representing the start date of the date range in RFC3339 format.
+  - `end` (optional): A string representing the end date of the date range in RFC3339 format.
+  - `date_type` (optional): A string representing the type of dates to retrieve.
+Valid values include "trade" for trading days and "holiday" for holidays.

+### `ClockAndCalendar()`

+Retrieves information about the market clock and calendar.